 As Flexport grew, so too did our design needs.

 In 2016, the majority of my time became dedicated to managing the design team I built, and continue to develop.
-As the director of design, I currently manage a team of 10, including product designers, a product design manager, design system lead, user research lead, and a communication designer.
+As the director of design, I currently manage a team of 11, including product designers, a product design manager, design system lead, user research lead, and a communication designer.
+I collaborated and empowered the team to develop processes related to product design, hiring, leveling, research, critique and many more areas.
+I also educated the leadership of Flexport on the role of design at the company and the many ways it contributes to business goals.
 I have written about my experience leading design at a high-growth startup, as well as how I designed the design team.

 We are looking for amazing people to join our growing team.
 If you enjoy working on complex problems that have the potential for a major world impact, you might be the right fit for one of our open positions.

 Global logistics—like so many other antiquated industries—has the power to lift millions from poverty and increase global prosperity, as well as spark conflict, increase inequality, and pollute the world.
-A reconstitution of the mode of coordination is coming and it is important that we get it right this time.
-I believe the next decade provides a small window to establish a new paradigm, and designers have the opportunity to help make it right.
+A reconstitution of international logistics is coming, and it is vital to get it right this time.
+I believe the next decade provides a small window for establishing a new paradigm, and designers have the opportunity to help make it right.

 Promoting and further refining Flexport’s mission for different contexts within the company is just as important as communicating it to external audiences.
 I do my part to propagate Flexport’s mission.
 One example is by creating Flexport’s anniversary badges.
 Employees proudly stick the badges on their laptops with each passing year of their time at the company.

 Joining a startup that experiences continuous rapid growth over the course of many years supercharged my growth and experience as a designer.
-Every 6 months at Flexport feels like a new chapter.
+Every six months at Flexport feels like a new chapter in its development.
 We reach a new stage of growth and maturity, and I have grown along with it.
 It has been my most rewarding professional experience.

-This article describes how the design team at Flexport developed over the last 3 years.
+This article describes how the design team at Flexport developed over the last three years.
 It covers the team’s evolution, roles, meetings, processes, and systems.

 I’ve distilled the top 3 lessons I’ve learned while leading design at Flexport.
 I hope this article will help designers in a similar situation survive the rollercoaster.